Heading Levels in Reusable Components

 At first glance we have a nice reusable component that I can start placing throughout my app.
 However, we have one limiting problem - the ‘h2’ element.

-As discussed in Accessibility 101, heading levels in HTML are not simply about sizing and styling your header text; they provide semantic information about the organisation and importance of your content.
+As discussed in Accessibility 101, heading levels in HTML are not only about sizing and styling your header text; they provide semantic information about the organisation and importance of your content.
 Heading levels should always increase in a logical order, and only by 1 step at a time.

 The version of the TopicCard above defines an h2 element which will appear wherever I re-use this component.
 This means I can only use it on a page where there is already an ‘h1’ title, and where being an ‘h2’ makes logical sense for the flow of my page.
 Given the power of React is flexible re-use of components, some refactoring would be beneficial.